 - Wash the rubber gloves you wear with soap and water for one minute before you remove them.
 Then wash your hands for one minute.

 - Vacuum or sweep up rodent waste or any nesting materials you find.
-Doing so can send the Hanta virus, if present, into the air.
+Doing so can send the hantaviruses, if present, into the air.

 - Keep the rubber gloves or dust mask after you finish cleaning.
 Throw them away instead.

-- Neglect the symptoms of the Hanta virus, which are similar to the flu: headaches, fever, sore muscles, fatigue, nausea, vomiting, shortness of breath and coughing.
+- Neglect the symptoms of hantavirus, which are similar to the flu: headaches, fever, sore muscles, fatigue, nausea, vomiting, shortness of breath and coughing.
 The virus is fatal to about 30 percent of those infected with it, so see a physician as soon as symptoms appear.

-The best way to prevent exposure to the dangerous Hanta virus is to allow a Seattle rodent control company to do the rodent pest control work for you.
+The best way to prevent exposure to dangerous hantaviruses is to allow the experts at Western Exterminator to do the rodent pest control work for you.
 You can never be too careful when it comes to the health of you and your family.